Mining in Australia: Economics

 A number of large multinational mining companies including BHP, Newcrest, Rio Tinto, Alcoa, Chalco, Shenhua, Alcan and Xstrata operate in Australia.
 There are also many small mining and mineral exploration companies listed on the Australian Securities Exchange (ASX).
 Overall, the resources sector represents almost 20% of the ASX market by capitalisation, and almost one third of the companies listed.

 Mining is Australia's largest sector by share of national Gross Domestic Product, 10.4% in 2020.
 This is up from only 2.6% in 1950, and from 10% at the time of federation in 1901.
 In 2020 mineral exports contributed 62% of Australia's total export revenue, valued at $270 billion.
 Australia is the world's largest exporter of coal (35% of international trade), iron ore, lead, diamonds, rutile, zinc and zirconium, second largest of gold and uranium, and third largest of aluminium.
 Japan was the major purchaser of Australian mineral exports in the mid-1990s.

 Of the developed countries, perhaps only Canada and Norway have mining as such a significant part of the economy; for comparison, in Canada mining represents about 3.6% of the Canadian economy and 32% of exports, and in Norway mining, dominated by petroleum, represents about 19% of GDP and 46% of exports.
 By comparison, in the United States mining represents only about 1.6% of GDP.

 The mining sector employed in 2021 about 270,000 people, about 2.0% of the total labour force.

 Australia's mining industry is 86% foreign owned; BHP is 76% foreign owned, and Rio Tinto is 83%.
 Between them they constitute 70% of listed mining company resources.

+Debate continues regarding the distribution of economic benefits from mining activities to Indigenous communities, particularly in resource-rich regions such as the Pilbara.
+Some commentators argue that, despite the scale of mining revenues, local Aboriginal communities have not experienced proportional economic outcomes.
+In 2025, Ngarluma Yindjibarndi Foundation CEO Sean-Paul Stephens and Yindjibarndi Elder Kevin Guiness wrote that new models of community-led economic development are required to address these disparities.